Crossmark Global Holdings Inc. Sells 15,701 Shares of Prudential Financial, Inc. (NYSE:PRU)

-Crossmark Global Holdings Inc. lessened its stake in Prudential Financial, Inc. (NYSE:PRU – Get Rating) by 31.5% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 34,088 shares of the financial services provider’s stock after selling 15,701 shares during the period.
-Crossmark Global Holdings Inc.’s holdings in Prudential Financial were worth $2,924,000 at the end of the most recent quarter.
+Crossmark Global Holdings Inc. lowered its position in shares of Prudential Financial, Inc. (NYSE:PRU – Get Rating) by 31.5% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 34,088 shares of the financial services provider’s stock after selling 15,701 shares during the period.
+Crossmark Global Holdings Inc.’s holdings in Prudential Financial were worth $2,924,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors and hedge funds have also modified their holdings of the business.
-Kestra Advisory Services LLC boosted its stake in shares of Prudential Financial by 1.5% during the 3rd quarter.
-Kestra Advisory Services LLC now owns 44,306 shares of the financial services provider’s stock worth $3,801,000 after acquiring an additional 646 shares during the last quarter.
-First International Bank & Trust boosted its stake in shares of Prudential Financial by 51.9% during the 3rd quarter.
-First International Bank & Trust now owns 4,910 shares of the financial services provider’s stock worth $421,000 after acquiring an additional 1,677 shares during the last quarter.
-Park Avenue Securities LLC boosted its stake in shares of Prudential Financial by 9.0% during the 3rd quarter.
-Park Avenue Securities LLC now owns 10,310 shares of the financial services provider’s stock worth $884,000 after acquiring an additional 854 shares during the last quarter.
-Financial Counselors Inc. boosted its stake in shares of Prudential Financial by 2.1% during the 3rd quarter.
-Financial Counselors Inc. now owns 141,356 shares of the financial services provider’s stock worth $12,126,000 after acquiring an additional 2,852 shares during the last quarter.
-Finally, Allegheny Financial Group LTD boosted its stake in shares of Prudential Financial by 7.6% during the 3rd quarter.
-Allegheny Financial Group LTD now owns 2,745 shares of the financial services provider’s stock worth $235,000 after acquiring an additional 194 shares during the last quarter.
-Hedge funds and other institutional investors own 56.33% of the company’s stock.
+Several other institutional investors and hedge funds also recently made changes to their positions in PRU.
+Fairfield Bush & CO. bought a new stake in Prudential Financial in the 1st quarter worth approximately $36,000.
+Blair William & Co.
+IL grew its position in Prudential Financial by 11.3% in the 1st quarter.
+Blair William & Co.
+IL now owns 50,600 shares of the financial services provider’s stock worth $5,979,000 after purchasing an additional 5,126 shares during the period.
+Sei Investments Co. grew its position in Prudential Financial by 6.4% in the 1st quarter.
+Sei Investments Co. now owns 90,235 shares of the financial services provider’s stock worth $10,698,000 after purchasing an additional 5,452 shares during the period.
+Candriam Luxembourg S.C.A. grew its position in Prudential Financial by 0.7% in the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 47,576 shares of the financial services provider’s stock worth $5,621,000 after purchasing an additional 326 shares during the period.
+Finally, Baird Financial Group Inc. grew its position in Prudential Financial by 36.4% in the 1st quarter.
+Baird Financial Group Inc. now owns 135,716 shares of the financial services provider’s stock worth $16,037,000 after purchasing an additional 36,184 shares during the period.
+Institutional investors own 56.33% of the company’s stock.

 Analyst Ratings Changes

 Several research analysts have recently weighed in on PRU shares.
+Credit Suisse Group dropped their price target on shares of Prudential Financial to $102.00 in a research note on Thursday, September 29th.
+Raymond James cut shares of Prudential Financial from a “strong-buy” rating to a “market perform” rating in a research note on Wednesday, November 23rd.
+The Goldman Sachs Group cut shares of Prudential Financial from a “neutral” rating to a “sell” rating and dropped their price target for the stock from $98.00 to $96.00 in a research note on Monday, January 9th.
 Wells Fargo & Company cut shares of Prudential Financial from an “equal weight” rating to an “underweight” rating and set a $101.00 price target on the stock. in a research note on Friday, December 16th.
-StockNews.com upgraded shares of Prudential Financial from a “sell” rating to a “hold” rating in a research note on Wednesday, November 2nd.
-Credit Suisse Group lowered their target price on shares of Prudential Financial to $102.00 in a research note on Thursday, September 29th.
-Citigroup lifted their target price on shares of Prudential Financial from $98.00 to $105.00 in a research note on Wednesday, November 16th.
-Finally, Royal Bank of Canada lifted their target price on shares of Prudential Financial from $102.00 to $110.00 and gave the company a “sector perform” rating in a research note on Thursday, November 3rd.
+Finally, JPMorgan Chase & Co. lowered their target price on shares of Prudential Financial from $122.00 to $118.00 and set a “neutral” rating on the stock in a research note on Friday, October 7th.
 Four analysts have rated the stock with a sell rating and ten have issued a hold rating to the company’s stock.
 According to data from MarketBeat, Prudential Financial has a consensus rating of “Hold” and an average target price of $105.54.

 Insider Transactions at Prudential Financial